yunuskorkmaz/docs.tr-tr/docs/csharp/expression-trees-interpreting.md

 }
 ```

-Ve ifade ağacı için çıkış olacaktır:
+Ve ifade ağacı için çıkış şu şekilde olur:

 ```output
 This expression is a/an Lambda expression type